 What is it?

 If a student believes he/she/they will, due to a disability, miss class on occasion, miss a test specifically because of a periodic flare-up, or miss an assignment deadline specifically because of a periodic flare-up, then the student should explore options with an Accessibility Consultant in SAS.
-Through the information provided, the Accessibility Consultant and the SAS team will determine whether the Course Policy Accommodation is reasonable.
-Course requirements vary widely due to course structure and additional flexibility cannot always be guaranteed.
+Through the information provided, the Accessibility Consultant and the SAS team will determine whether AEAA is reasonable as a disability-related accommodation.

-For students who have already completed the Welcome Meeting and have been approved for the Course Policy Accommodation, first request your Course Accessibility Letters.
+For students who have already completed the Welcome Meeting and have been approved for AEAA, first request your Course Accessibility Letters.
 Then, select one of two options for each course:

 Expected Communication: Once a plan is created through option 1 or 2, the student must notify the instructor prior to, or within 24 hours after, the missed class or task (assignment, quiz, etc.).